ReidWestervelt/excel-projects/Project_2_Analysis/README.md

 #### Power Pivot

 - I created a data model by integrating the `data_jobs_all` and `data_jobs_skills` tables into one model.
-- Since I had already cleaned the data using Power Query; Power Pivot created a relationship between these two tables.
+- Since the data was already cleaned in Power Query, Power Pivot easily created a relationship between these two tables.

 #### Data Model